jakedolan/bootstrap-vue/README.md

  <li>staticClass is merged into class</li>
  <li>attrs, dromprops, props are flattened</li>
  <li>on is flattend and listeners renamed from 'eventName' to 'onEventName'</li>
+ <li>There are likely instances of merging data that need to be reviewed.</li>
+ <li>There are likely instances of normalizing slots and wrapping them with a function that need to be reviewed.</li>
 </ul>

 <h2>Tests</h2>